 A little financial planning goes a long way, my friends!

-It will give you an idea of how much coverage you need.
+This post on How Much Life Insurance You Need will give you an idea of how much coverage you should have.

 The next step is to decide when you need coverage the most.